GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Evaluation

-\textbf{Observation 2: Reflective prompt evolution enables Instruction-Optimization alone to outperform joint Instruction and Few-Shot Optimization:} We compare GEPA with MIPROv2—a state-of-the-art joint instruction and few-shot optimizer—using two leading models (GPT-4.1 mini and Qwen3 8B) across four diverse tasks.
-Our experiments show that GEPA consistently outperforms MIPROv2 in all settings, achieving margins as high as 11.1\% for GPT-4.1 mini and 10.3\% for Qwen3 8B.
-Furthermore, GEPA and GEPA+Merge more than double the aggregate gains over baseline seen with MIPROv2 across all benchmarks and both models (+16.02\% and +14.29\% vs +7.04\% for MIPROv2).
+\textbf{Observation 2: Reflective prompt evolution enables instruction-optimization alone to outperform joint instruction and few-shot optimization:} We compare GEPA with MIPROv2, a state-of-the-art instruction and few-shot optimizer, using two leading models across six diverse tasks, and observe that GEPA consistently outperforms MIPROv2 in all settings, achieving margins as high as 11.1\% for GPT-4.1 mini and 10.3\% for Qwen3 8B.
+Further, GEPA and GEPA+Merge more than double the aggregate gains over baseline seen with MIPROv2 across all benchmarks and models (+13.33\% and +12.19\% vs +5.64\% for MIPROv2).

 While prior works such as ~\citet{miprov2} and ~\citet{tbsm} have provided compelling evidence for the effectiveness of few-shot example optimization—often outperforming instruction-based approaches—our findings suggest an exciting shift in this trend.
 We attribute this primarily to recent advances in the instruction-following and self-reflective abilities of LLMs, as well as the design choices in GEPA that capitalize on these improved capabilities.
 To further contextualize our findings, we redo the study on \textit{generalization gap} (the difference between validation and test set performance for optimized prompts) as proposed by ~\citet{tbsm}.
-The results presented in figure~\ref{fig:gen_gap_side_by_side} reinforce these observations: reflectively evolved instructions now demonstrate a lower generalization gap, underscoring both advancements in model capabilities and the benefits of GEPA’s design.
+The results presented in Figure~\ref{fig:gen_gap_side_by_side} reinforce these observations: reflectively evolved instructions now demonstrate a lower generalization gap, underscoring both advancements in model capabilities and the benefits of GEPA’s design.
 We see this as a reflection of the continuous evolution of LLMs and GEPA's ability to effectively leverage these improvements.

-Finally, we provide the full-length optimized prompts produced by GEPA for all systems, benchmarks, and models in Appendix~\ref{appendix:all_prompts}, alongside the corresponding MIPROv2 prompts.
+We provide the full-length optimized prompts produced by GEPA for all systems, benchmarks, and models in Appendix~\ref{appendix:all_prompts}, alongside MIPROv2 prompts.
 Notably, in contrast to prior findings where instruction optimization yielded improvements primarily through quasi-exemplars~\citep{tbsm}, GEPA's prompts frequently contain detailed \textit{declarative} instructions for completing the task, as illustrated in Figure~\ref{fig:main_fig_prompt_example}.

+\textbf{Observation 3: The next-candidate selection strategy strongly influences the optimization trajectory and final performance, with Pareto-based sampling providing a distinct advantage.}